-The Arminian doctrine of universal atonement is a superstitious and vitiated dogma.
-According to this autosoteric, semi-pelagian worldview, Christ died for each and every person that has ever lived in the world.
+The Arminian doctrine of universal or unlimited atonement is a superstitious and vitiated dogma.
+According to this autosoteric, semi-Pelagian worldview, Christ died for each and every person who has ever lived in the world.
 Can the doctrine of universal atonement be proven in Scripture?
 Absolutely not!

 Notwithstanding John 10 (vs. 11, 26), Arminians, who loathe God’s free grace, imprudently maintain that Christ has indeed died for all without exception.
 Instead of following the Savior who undoubtedly preached particular redemption (John 10:11), Arminians trust in their fictitious, universal atonement gospel.

-The Arminian Jesus died for all, but was unable to save everyone.
+1. The Arminian Jesus died for all, but was unable to save everyone.
 How can this atonement be good news?
-On the contrary, the doctrine of universal atonement is bad news because this hypothetical notion only makes men savable, redeemable and reconcilable.
+On the contrary, the doctrine of universal atonement is bad news because this hypothetical notion only makes men savable, redeemable, and reconcilable.

-The Arminian Jesus said that he died for everyone, but failed to purchase everyone’s salvation.
-If this pretended savior allegedly died for all, but could not procure salvation for all, then his blood was not powerful enough to deliver everyone from their sins.
+2. The Arminian Jesus said that he died for everyone, but failed to purchase everyone’s salvation.
+If this pretended savior allegedly died for all, but could not procure salvation for all, then his blood was not powerful enough or efficacious to deliver everyone from their sins.

-The Arminian God loves everyone in the entire world.
-If this were true, then God’s love would never fail since the Bible teaches that nothing can “separate us from the love of God, which is in Christ Jesus our Lord” (Rom.
+4. The Arminian god loves everyone in the entire world.
+If this were true, then his love would never fail since the Bible teaches that nothing can “separate us from the love of God, which is in Christ Jesus our Lord” (Rom.
 8:39).
-But according to Scripture, many people will be separated from God’s love when he casts them into outer darkness where the “worm dieth not, and the fire is not quenched” (Mark 9:44).
+But according to Scripture, many people will be separated from God’s love when He casts them into outer darkness where the “worm dieth not, and the fire is not quenched” (Mark 9:44).

-In summary, the Arminian Jesus is a counterfeit savior that was cultivated by semi-pelagians who have replaced the Lord’s free grace with their false gospel.
+The Arminian Jesus is a counterfeit savior who was cultivated by unconverted semi-Pelagians who have replaced the Lord’s free grace with their false gospel.
 Therefore, how long will Arminians go limping around between two opinions?
 They need to either worship the true Jesus who died for only the elect, or they will continue to worship the false Arminian Jesus who constantly fails to fulfill his promises, and has no power to deliver anyone from the ineffable justice of God.
-The so called Arminian Jesus is not the Savior; on the contrary, he is Satan.
+The so-called Arminian Jesus is not the Savior.
+On the contrary, he is Satan.